Arnold Deutsch: Espionage career

+Deutsch would become highly successful as an agent in the UK, recruiting twenty agents and being a contact of a total of twenty-nine.^{:75} His success is thought to have sprung from his cultivation of a new recruitment strategy used by Soviet intelligence, directed at promising and radical young students at Britain's leading universities.^{:170} Deutsch himself wrote to his superiors that the high quantity of communist students, along with the constant turnover due to matriculation and graduation, would allow agents to go unnoticed by the outside world.
+The agents would then be provided with a new, non-communist political personality; once they had reached positions of power and influence, their communist past would be overlooked as "a passing fancy of youth".^{:57–58} This strategy produced many well-placed agents, especially the Cambridge Five, the first of which was Kim Philby, whom Deutsch recruited directly.

-When Litzi Friedmann and Kim Philby, who had just married in Vienna, arrived in London from Vienna in 1934, Edith Suschitzky suggested to Deutsch that the NKVD should recruit Friedmann and Philby as agents.
-Deutsch recruited Kim Philby in Regent's Park, London, on 1 July 1934.
+When Philby and Litzi Friedmann, who had just married in Vienna, arrived in London in 1934, Edith Suschitzky suggested to Deutsch that the NKVD should recruit Friedmann and Philby as agents.
+Deutsch recruited Philby in Regent's Park, London, on 1 July 1934.

-Deutsch told Philby that he must break-off all communist contacts.
-He should establish a new political image as a Nazi-sympathiser.
-"He must become, to all outward appearances, a conventional member of the very class he was committed to opposing."
-Deutsch told him.
+Deutsch told Philby that he must break off all communist contacts and establish a new political image as a Nazi sympathiser.
+"You must become, to all outward appearances, a conventional member of the very class you are committed to opposing," Deutsch told him.
 "The anti-fascist movement needs people who can enter into the bourgeoisie."
 Deutsch gave him a new Minox subminiature camera and gave him a codename (Sohnchen).
 He began to instruct Philby on the rudiments of tradecraft: how to arrange a meeting; where to leave messages; how to detect if his telephone was bugged; how to spot a tail, and how to lose one.
 His first task was to spy on his father, Harry St John Bridger Philby, as it was believed he had important secret documents in his office.